victor-porcar/TimelapseDNGInterpolator2/README.md

 # DNG Images Settings Interpolator

-This is a Java tool to interpolate settings values from a list of images in format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf), which is a open RAW specification created by Adobe.
+Command line tool to interpolate settings values from a list of images in format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf)

-Many image/video processing application do support this format, specially the ones from Adobe  (Lightroom, Photoshop, Premiere..).
+DNG is supported by many image/video application, specially the ones from Adobe  (Lightroom, Photoshop, Premiere..).

 Please note that Adobe offers a [free tool](https://helpx.adobe.com/es/photoshop/using/adobe-dng-converter.html) to convert any propietary custom RAW format to DNG

+## Motivation

-I created this tool for my own use to compute steady transitions in Timelapses, specially with light changing conditions.
+I created this tool for my own use to process steady transitions in timelapses when using Adobe Lightroom.
+Please see [Lightroom and GoPro](Lightroom_and_GoPro.md) and [Lightroom and Nikon](Lightroom_and_Nikon.md)

-The project is what I call a *one afternoon* project (written in a few hours), so there is a plenty of room to improve.
-Said that, I believe it is fully working and it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0
+The project is what I call a *one afternoon* project (written in a few hours) just for fun, so it is basic and there is a plenty of room to improve.
+Said that, it is fully working and I believe it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0